 8.3 Input Validation

 All requests validated against strict schemas.
-Seller listings specify allowed request paths — the gateway enforces this before routing.
+Seller listings specify allowed request paths, and the gateway enforces this before routing.
 Per-wallet rate limiting with sliding windows.
 Anomalous patterns trigger throttling.

-Auto-release protects solvers from poster ghosting.
-Wallet blacklist for fraudulent posters via security events.
+These deterrents belong to the escrow layer (Section 4.4), a protocol capability rather than an active marketplace product today.
+Auto-release protects a recipient from a payer ghosting.
+Wallet blacklist for fraudulent payers via security events.
 Either party can escalate to platform dispute resolution.

 8.5 Risk: Provider Terms of Service

 API providers may object to capacity resale.
-ProxyGate addresses this through provider diversification, traffic shaping to match historical patterns, and neutral positioning as infrastructure.
-As the platform scales, provider partnerships become viable — increased utilization aligns with provider interests.
+Proxygate addresses this through provider diversification, traffic shaping to match historical patterns, and neutral positioning as infrastructure.
+As the platform scales, provider partnerships become viable, since increased utilization aligns with provider interests.

 9. Agent-Native Design

 GET /v1/apis returns a machine-readable catalog.
 GET /v1/categories returns service categories.
-Agents compare price, latency, and availability without human guidance.
+Agents compare price, latency, and availability without human guidance, over either the REST catalog or the MCP browse_apis tool.

 AI agents are both users and distribution.
 The referral mechanism is on-chain: wallet A refers wallet B, the relationship is recorded as verifiable proof.
 Referring agents earn incentives proportional to referral volume.